-$operation \qquad \qquad \text{An assembler instruction or directive.
-This must not start in the}$ first column-there must be some whitespace to the left of it.
+operation An assembler instruction or directive.
+This must not start in the first column-there must be some white space to the left of it.

-operands An assembler instruction or directive can have zero, one, or more operands.
+operands An assembler instruction or directive can have zero, one, two, or three operands.
 The operands are separated by commas.
 An operand can be: